jow-/ucode/README.md

 #### 5.5.
 Assignment operations

-Besides the basic assignment operator `=`, most other operators have a corresponding shortcut assignment operator which reads the specified variable, applies the operation and operand to it, and writes it back.
+In addition to the basic assignment operator `=`, most other operators have a corresponding shortcut assignment operator which reads the specified variable, applies the operation and operand to it, and writes it back.